-For more information on the temporary tax exemption for transitional residents go to www.ird.govt.nz (search keywords: temporary tax exemption).
+For more information on the temporary tax exemption for transitional residents go to ird.govt.nz/tte

 How we tax your foreign superannuation scheme

 From 1 April 2014, the foreign investment fund (FIF) rules generally no longer apply to interests in foreign superannuation schemes that are acquired while the holder isn't a New Zealand tax resident.
 This includes New Zealand tax residents which tie break towards a country New Zealand has a double tax agreement (DTA).